ravinderdeol/blockchain_cryptocurrency_playbook/guides/ethereum_blockchain_interview_questions.md

 > The Value Can Be Anything, But The Key Cannot Be Another Mapping, Struct, Enum Or Dynamically Sized Array.

+`39.
+To Iterate Through A Mapping You...`

+> Need An External Helper Variable.

+`40.
+Function & Variable Visibility:`

+> A Function Marked As Internal Can't Be Called By Other Contracts, Unless The Function Is Used By A Derived Contract.
+Private Functions Can't Be Called By Any Other Outside Contract & Public Variables Are Generating Automatically A Getter Function.

+`41.
+View & Pure Functions:`

+> A View Function Can Access State Variables, But Not Write To Them.
+A Pure Function Can't Modify Or Read From State.

+`42.
+View & Pure Functions:`

+> Can Be Accessed During Transactions & Calls.

+`43.
+The Fallback Function:`

+> Can Contain As Much Logic As You Want, But It’s Better To Keep It Short & Not Exceed The Gas Stipend Of 2,300 Gas.

+`44.
+To Get The Address That Initiated The Transaction You Need To Use...`

+> Tx.Origin.

+`45.
+If A User Calls Contract A & That Calls Contract B, Then Msg.Sender In Contract B Will Contain The Address of?`

+> Contract A.

+`46.
+Loops in Solidity...`

+> Are Dangerous When Used With Data Structures That Grow Such As Arrays Or Mapping, Because It’s Hard To Estimate The Gas Requirements.

+`47.
+Events:`

+> Are Stored In Something Like A Side-Chain & Cannot Be Accessed By Contracts.

+`48.
+According To The Official Style Guide...`

+> Contract Names Should Be Capitalized, While Functions Should Be Mixed-Case.
+You Should Use 4 Spaces As Indentation & A Maximum Of 79 (Or 99) Characters Per Line.

+`49.
+A Version Pragma Is A Great Way...`

+> To Make It Clear For Which Compiler Version A Smart Contract Was Developed For.
+It Helps To Avoid Breaking Changes.

+`50.
+Variables Of The Type Address Store...`

+> A 20 Bytes Value.

 ## Ethereum Request For Comments

-`39.
+`51.
 What’s The Difference Between ERC & EIP?`

 > Ethereum Request for Comments (ERC) Are Here To Define Standards For The Usage Of Ethereum.
 Ethereum Improvement Proposals (EIP) Are Here To Improve The Ethereum Protocol Itself.

-`40.
+`52.
 What Is The Difference Between ERC20 & ERC721 Tokens In Simple Terms?`

 > The Tokens Of A Certain ERC-20 Symbol Are All The Same, The Tokens Of An ERC-721 Symbol Are All Different.
 So ERC-20 Tokens Are Fungible, While ERC-721 Tokens Are Non-Fungible.

-`41.
+`53.
 In Order To Implement An ERC20 Token Contract, You’d Need At Least To Implement The Following Functions & Events In Order To Fulfill The Interface Requirements:`

 > totalSupply(), balanceOf(address), allowance(address, address), transfer(address, uint256), approve(address, uint256), transferFrom(address, address, uint256).
 Transfer(address, address, uint256), Approval(address, address, uint256)

 ## Truffle & Ethereum Development Frameworks

-`42.
+`54.
 Truffle Is...`

 > A Framework That Helps Developers With Testing, Deployment, Management Of Smart Contracts & Distributed Applications.

-`43.
+`55.
 Unit-Testing On A Local Chain Is Important, Because It Helps You Too...`

 > Run Tests Quickly For Free, Compared To The Alternative Of Continuous Deployment On The Main-Network.
 This Saves You A Lot Of Fees, Time & Costs.

-`44.
+`56.
 With Truffle It's Easy To Write Clean-Room Unit-Tests For...`

 > Solidity & Javascript

-`45.
+`57.
 With The Truffle Config File You Can Manage...`

 > Different Networks To Deploy Your Contracts To.
 This Way You Can Easily Deploy To A Local Blockchain, The Main-Net Or The Ropsten/Rinkeby Test-Net With Only One Parameter.